Filter by type:

 @inbook{martinez2010improving,

-author="Jesus Martinez and Adrian Romero and Luis Manso and Pablo Bustos",
+author="Jesús Martinez and Adrián Romero and Luis Manso and Pablo Bustos",

 title="Improving a Robotics Framework with Real-Time and High-Performance Features",